 - 7. The complainant contacted the Commissioner to complain about the way her request for information had been handled.
-She disputed the application of section 36, arguing that the monitoring officer's opinion was not reasonable in substance and also expressing doubt that release of the information would seriously affect the authority's ability to meet its wider objectives.
-She further argued that, in the case of the information withheld under section 42, legal professional privilege, it was likely that as the correspondence was external any applicable privilege had been waived and, in any event, the fact that litigation was no longer in prospect and the large number of people affected by the matter were relevant public interest factors in favour of disclosure. - 8.
-The Commissioner considers that the scope of his investigation has been to investigate the council's application of the exemptions at section 36 and 42 of FOIA, to determine whether or not the information was correctly withheld.
+She disputed two aspects of the council's response: - the settlement figure disclosed was not the entire cost of the settlement, to the council, which was the information requested; and - the application of section 36.
+The complainant argued that the monitoring officer's opinion was not reasonable in substance and also expressed doubt that release of the information would seriously affect the authority's ability to meet its wider objectives. - 8.
+During the course of the Commissioner's investigation, the council clarified information relating to the total cost of the settlement and the complainant confirmed that this aspect was no longer being pursued. - 9.
+The Commissioner considers that the scope of his investigation has been to investigate the council's application of the exemption at section 36 of FOIA, to determine whether or not the information was correctly withheld.